In March, Writers Ink celebrates 8 Publications

 The leash held him back.
 He strained against it then lunged again, but his paws didn’t find grass beneath him.
 His claws scrabbled on the pavers.
 He barked.

-Continue reading “W.Ink Glimpse of The Key with Hearts”
+Continue reading “Enjoy a Glimpse of The Key with Hearts”

 The Dangers of Secrets

 Gordon, Lord Musgrove, returns from A Game of Spies.
 He’s escaped from his mother’s garden party, at which she planned to trap him into a betrothal.
-Imagine his surprise when he meets the woman of his dreams while escaping.
+Imagine his surprise when he meets the woman of his dreams while escaping his mother’s plans for his engagement.

 Imagine his shock when murder occurs.